TheElderMindseeker/IUEiffelReporter/README.md

       |
       \-- README.txt # the document you are currently reading`

+### How to Run

+Follow the instructions given in next three sections.

 ### Compilation

 Start EiffelStudio and open .ecf project file at `./project/` directory.
+Then choose `iu_eiffel_reporter_standalone` option, if it requests.
 You can either open it with compile action or compile it manually by pressing "Compile" button after the project loaded.
 For maximal performance you can _finalize_ the project (recommended only for experienced users).

 ### Run preparation